Daytona Beach Museum of Arts & Sciences

 MOAS also offers nature trails in Tuscawilla Park (a beautiful and sprawling park right next door) as well as a Sculpture Garden and a Planetarium.
 The Planetarium show was fantastic, and the curator Sean was great with the kids.

-The Giant Sloth is now back on display and you won’t believe this thing ever roamed around Daytona, but it did, because this intact skeleton was found here in 1975!
+The Giant Sloth is on display and you won’t believe this thing ever roamed around Daytona Beach, but it did, because this intact skeleton was found here in 1975.
 Sloth Rocks is a museum favorite, and you'll be wanting a T-shirt before you go.
-Don't forget your umbrella by the front entrance like we did!